 Diet Culture Red Flags: How to Spot Harmful Food Rules

-Diet culture thrives on the idea that you need to eat less, move more, and shrink your body to be worthy.
-It's so common that we often don’t even recognize the influence it has over us.
+Because diet culture is so normalized, many of us don't even recognize how deeply it shapes our relationship with food.
 Awareness is the first step in building a true sense of well-being that goes beyond appearance.
-In this post, we’ll explore a few of the most common signs of diet culture, why these messages can be harmful, and how to challenge them in your daily life.
+In this post, we'll explore a few of the most common signs of diet culture, why these messages can be harmful, and how to challenge them in your daily life.

 What Is Diet Culture?